maxpepperdine/maxpepperdine/README.md

 <h1 align="center">Hi! 👋 I'm Max Pepperdine (no affiliation to Pepperdine University)</h1>

+I'm a current master's student in Environmental Science and Management at the Bren School at UC Santa Barbara.
+Specializing in Conservation Planning with an emphasis in GIS and geospatial analysis, I hope to develop data-driven solutions to today’s critical environmental problems.
+I have a strong interest in data analysis, geospatial analysis, and GIS and am excited to apply these skills in the field of natural resource management and conservation planning.

 I graduated summa cum laude from California Polytechnic State University (Cal Poly), San Luis Obispo in June of 2023 with a Bachelor of Science in Environmental Management and Protection.
-Growing up in Santa Cruz, CA, I was fortunate to be surrounded by incredible ocean and redwood ecosystems.
-This fostered my admiration and affinity for the natural environment at an early age.
-Specializing in Conservation Planning at the Bren School with an emphasis in GIS and geospatial analysis, I hope to develop data-driven solutions to today’s critical environmental problems.
-I have a strong interest in data analysis, geospatial analysis, and GIS and am excited to apply these skills in the field of natural resource management and conservation planning.
+Growing up in Santa Cruz, CA, I was fortunate to be surrounded by incredible ocean and redwood ecosystems which fostered my admiration and affinity for the natural environment at an early age.
+Outside of work and school, I enjoy hiking, backpacking, playing disc golf, ocean photography and spending time with friends and family.

 <!--
 **maxpepperdine/maxpepperdine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.